-6.1.2 Sub-pixel Block Matching
+5.6.2 Sub-pixel Block Matching

-Motion between frames does not always occur in integer pixel increments.
-This is because the images being examined are usually sampled representations of some continuous object or area.
+In general, motion between frames does necessarily occur in integer pixel increments.
+This is because the images being examined are sampled representations of a continuous object or area.
 For this reason, it is useful to be able to measure motion with sub-pixel accuracy.
-This is done by up-sampling the images being examined, and then performing block matching.
-To reduce interpolation artefacts, the up-sampling factor should be kept low (< 4, if using bi-cubic interpolation).
+This is done by up-sampling the images being examined, before performing block matching.
+However, up-sampling the images can result in the introduction of interpolation artefacts.
+To reduce these, the up-sampling factor should be kept low (< 4, if using bi-cubic interpolation).
 Care should also be taken when up-sampling to ensure that the desired values lie on the same grid as the input samples.
 This will ensure that the actual input values are included in the output.
 Additionally, there is no need to up-sample the source frame, which can instead be padded with zeros.
-Fig. 6.3 shows the process diagrammatically.
-The output of sub-pixel accuracy motion estimation system is a vector field where the vector-resolution is $\frac{1}{S}$ (where S is the up-sampling rate), and where the maximum displacement is equal to the radius of search.
-Fig. 6.4 shows the result of sub-pixel block matching on two example frames in the TEC image sequence, 5×5 blocks were used, along with a ten pixel search radius.
+Fig. 5.7 shows the process diagrammatically.
+The output of sub-pixel accuracte motion estimation systems is a vector field where the vector-resolution is $\frac{1}{S}$ (where S is the up-sampling rate), and where the maximum displacement is equal to the search radius.